-The MClSc program is a course-based, graduate program with many of the required courses delivered using online learning tools.
+The Advanced Health Care Practice (MClSc) program is a course-based graduate program with many of the required courses delivered using online learning tools.
 Courses are comprised of several modules each of which include resources (readings, lecture notes, etc.), and learning activities (structured discussions, scheduled teleconferences, assignments, or quizzes).
 An orientation on how to access and use many of the online learning tools will be provided during the first residency period.

 Text-based written communications using electronic tools that are answered by responders in their own time (eg. e-mail).
 There is a compelling educational advantage of asynchronous discussion in its capacity to support reflective text-based interaction, independent of the pressures of time and the constraints of distance.